Patterns

 Fork

-• Key square: The square where the forking piece lands
+• Key square: Where the forking piece lands

 • Targets: The attacked pieces (2+)